iamsubhranil/Alang/README.md

     Print ["output_string", ] variable1 [, expression1 [...]]
 ```

 4. Array : Declares an array.
 Array dimension needs to be specified using square braces while declaration, and it cannot be changed later.
 However, the dimension can be an arithmetic expression, but it *must* be an integer.
+An array can be resized by redefining it.
 ```
     Array array_name1[dimension_expression1] [, array_name2[dimension2] [...]]
 ```